pietronvll/cleanrl/cleanrl/powr/sac_notes.md

 8. Changed the q_loss computations and updates with the world model fitting
 9. Added q_targets copy during creation and training
 10. I m not sure about compute covariance.
 Added actor param in fit and compute covariances.
 Modified line 305, TO CHECK action_mean and action_logstd

+## Pie Notes
+- It is too slow, as it is re-fitting the world model at every step.